 The 2-acre outdoor River Campus simulates a journey through our watershed from the headwaters to the Snake River using public art and a simulated Boise River water feature in a park-like setting.
 Children can crawl through a sewer pipe and make nature art in the nature play pockets within the interactive trail.

 The LEED-Certified education center contains more than 15 hands-on exhibits, a library and a theater.
-Exhibit highlights include a photo booth to capture yourself hovering over a 3D geothermal aquifer and an augmented reality sandbox!
+Exhibit highlights include a photo booth to capture yourself hovering over a 3D geothermal aquifer.

 Events & Activities